ThisIsTian/CMSC636/hw4/README.md

 * **Basic matrix**.
 As you can observe, a clear matrix view is shown in Figure 1, where y axis shows the patient sequence ordered by their patient id, and x axis is the progressing encounter.
 Since we are trying to align by the TBI encounter, it is not reasonable to use time.
 * **Coloring hue**.
 The coloring hue is implemented using `d3.schemeCategory20c`.
 As you can observe in Figure 1, the hue is very clear.
 Using 20 color for this problem is efficient enough.
 * **Coloring luminance**.
-The luminance is implemented in the second `Drawcategory` function.
+The luminance is implemented in the `Drawcategory2` function.
 We can apply it to each cell.
 * **cell splitting**.
 I split the cell horizontally.
 The most obvious cell that shows the splitting is the `TBI cell` for `patient 6`.
 There are six symptoms at this encounter.

 ## Critical Evaluation